richardcrabbe/mapping-aussie-vegetation/Mapping understorey of rural areas.md

 # Mapping Understorey of Rural Areas in Australian Capital Territory

-In this project, the grassland communities in rural ACT, Australia, were categorised into native/native high diversity/exotic and native species types for efficient management.
+In this project, the grassland communities in rural ACT, Australia, were categorised into high quality native, low quality native and exotic species types for efficient management.

 ## Abstract